-- If a downgrade results in the counterparty / investment scheme no longer meeting the Council's minimum criteria, its further use as a new investment will be withdrawn immediately. - In addition to the use of credit ratings, the Council will be advised of information in movements in Credit Default Swap spreads against the iTraxx European Financials benchmark and other market data on a daily basis via its Passport website, provided exclusively by Link.
+• If a downgrade results in the counterparty or investment scheme no longer meeting the Council's minimum criteria, the new investment will be withdrawn immediately.
+However, if funds are invested for a specific period, the Council will have to wait until the maturity date for the principal and interest.

+In addition to the use of credit ratings, the Council will be advised of information in movements in Credit Default Swap spreads against the iTraxx European Senior Financials benchmark and other market data on a daily basis via its Passport website, provided exclusively by Link Group.
 Extreme market movements may result in a downgrade of an institution, or removal from the Council's lending list.